Puppy jumping can seem so cute when your puppy is small. Who doesn’t love feeling that there’s someone in this world who is super excited to see them?

 Whether it’s for food, a dog treat, toys, affection, or just to get picked up so they can have a better view of the world, puppies learn quickly that jumping can be very rewarding.

-Heck if you're dishing out treats, pets, and love I might start to ask for a little myself.
+Heck if you're dishing out treats, attention, and acts of affection, I might start to ask for a little myself.
 Who doesn’t love to be loved?